wizofe/Statistics-Coursework-2018/a1pgroumaco.md

 nsampl = 1000

 # e stores the randomly generated samples
-# and sample the mean of the samples
+# and sampl the mean of the samples

 e <- vector("list", nsampl)
 sample_mean = rep(NA, nsampl)